Enumeration Algorithms for Conjunctive Queries with Projection: Problem Setting

 Here, the symbols $\mathbf{y},\bx_1, \dots, \bx_n$ are vectors that contain {\em variables} or {\em constants}.
 We say that $Q$ is {\em full} if there is no projection.
 We will typically use the symbols $x,y,z,\dots$ to denote variables, and $a,b,c,\dots$ to denote constants.
-We use $Q(D)$ to denote the result of the query $Q$ over input database $D$.

-In this paper, we will focus on CQs that have no constants and no repeated variables in the same atom (both cases can be handled within a linear time preprocessing step, so this assumption is without any loss of generality).
+We use $Q(D)$ to denote the query's result $Q$ over input database $D$.
+In this paper, we will focus on CQs with no constants and no repeated variables in the same atom (both cases can be handled within a linear time preprocessing step, so this assumption is without any loss of generality).
 Such a query can be represented equivalently as a {\em hypergraph} $\mathcal{H}_Q = (\nodes_Q, \edges_Q)$, where $\nodes_Q$ is the set of variables, and for each hyperedge $F \in \edges_Q$ there exists a relation $R_F$ with variables $F$.

-We will be particularly interested in two families of CQs that are fundamental in query processing, star and path queries.
+We will be particularly interested in two families of CQs fundamental to query processing: star and path queries.
 The {\em star query} with $k$ relations is expressed as:

-where $\bx_1, \dots, \bx_k$ have disjoint sets of variables.
-The {\em path query} with $k$ (binary) relations is expressed as:
+where $x_1, \dots, x_k$ are distinct variables.
+The {\em path query} with $k$ relations is expressed as:

-In $\qstar{k}$, variables in each relation $R_i$ are partitioned into two sets: variables $\bx_i$ that are present only in $R_i$ and a common set of join variables $\mathbf{y}$ present in every relation.

-\introparagraph{Hierarchical Queries} A CQ $Q$ is {\em hierarchical} if for any two of its variables, either {the sets of atoms} in which they occur are disjoint or one is contained in the other~\cite{suciu2011probabilistic}.
+{\bf Hierarchical Queries.} A CQ $Q$ is {\em hierarchical} if for any two of its variables, either {the sets of atoms} in which they occur are disjoint or one is contained in the other~\cite{suciu2011probabilistic}.
 For example, $\qstar{k}$ is hierarchical for any $k$, while $P_k$ is hierarchical only when $k \leq 2$.

 \introparagraph{Join Size Bounds} Let $\mathcal{H} = (\nodes, \edges)$ be a hypergraph, and $S \subseteq \nodes$.
 A weight assignment $\bu = (u_F)_{F \in \edges}$ is called a {\em fractional edge cover} of $S$ if $(i)$ for every $F \in \edges, u_F \geq 0$ and $(ii)$ for every $x \in S, \sum_{F:x \in F} u_F \geq 1$.
 The {\em fractional edge cover number} of $S$, denoted by $\rho^*_{\mathcal{H}}(S)$ is the minimum of $\sum_{F \in \edges} u_F$ over all fractional edge covers of $S$.
 We write $\rho^*(\mathcal{H}) = \rho^*_{\mathcal{H}}(\nodes)$.